relevance/relevance_rails/techdebt.md

 ** remove heredocs, replace by erb templates
-** move all general configuration to a ~/.relevance_rails.yml file (AWS stuff, keys git repo stuff) ** TESTING, at minimum an acceptance test script a human executes to ensure correctness across key functional areas
+** move all general configuration to a ~/.relevance_rails.yml file (AWS stuff, keys git repo stuff) ** TESTING, at minimum an acceptance test script a human executes to ensure correctness across key functional areas ** Allowing multiple generators, currently only first generator can be run ** cleaner rvm version detection

 * APP GENERATION
 ** If no git keys url file AND no ssh agent active, complain noisily and refuse to continue